hoanhan101/hraft/PROPOSAL.md

 > as other documents.

-For the initial design, after looking at some similar systems such as etcd, Amazon DynamoDB, Consul, I realize that getting the consensus algorithm right is the most important job, which in this case is Raft.
+For the initial design, after looking at some similar systems such as etcd, Amazon's DynamoDB, Consul, I realize that getting the consensus algorithm right is the most important job, which in this case is Raft.
 As long as I have all the nodes perform resiliently using the protocol, building a key-value store on top seems much more natural.
 In other word, Raft does most of the